iquipsys-positron/iqp-docs-cmdlets/realtime/Incidents.md

 - SiteId < String >

     A site id.
 Required parameter.
-Can be retrieved from Get-IqtSites
+Can be retrieved from Get-IqpSites

 - Id < String >

     A incident id.
 Required parameter.
-Can be retrieved from Get-IqtIncidents
+Can be retrieved from Get-IqpIncidents

 - < CommonParameters >